Sherlock Holmes (video game series): Graphics and technology

 Early games in the series use pre-rendered backgrounds, using them to hide clues in the scene and provide accessible open world landscapes.
 It features a combination of 2D and 3D styles of view in the background.The Awakened was the first Frogwares title to allow gameplay to take place in an entirely real-time 3D landscape and from a first-person perspective.
 Frogwares made a well rendered 3D environment without the normal excessive pixilation that haunted many adventure games.
-It is also the first game to feature gory murder scenes.
-For that, it was rated M for mature.

-All this is mixed with a lush presentation of 19th century London, depicting its characteristic dimly-lit lonely alleyways.
+This is mixed with a lush presentation of 19th century London, depicting its characteristic dimly-lit lonely alleyways.
 The graphics quality was an improvement from all the previous games in the series.
 Animation in particular became more smoother and much more natural-looking.
-The third-person camera can also be moved around the character independently, which helps both to find an angle you're comfortable with and to take in your surroundings while standing still.
+The third-person camera can also be moved around the character independently, which helps both to find an angle that is comfortable for the players and to take in the surroundings while standing still.

 These upgrades are part of a broader move to attract more console players.
 After the last game, Frogwares got feedback, from Xbox players in particular, that they wanted more adventure games with 3D graphics and also production values to match what other genres are offering.
-And Frogwares was eager to deliver, though the developer still insists this does not mean forgetting about PC players, as some speculate.Sherlock Holmes Versus Jack the Ripper used drawings to depict its murder victims, hiding the full horror of the scenes out of respect for the real historical victims.
-The new games in the series differ from this (especially The Testament of Sherlock Holmes); holding no restraint in displaying the grisly murders, as the characters depicted are purely fictional.The Testament of Sherlock Holmes is the first in the series to have a great leap in graphics.
+Frogwares was eager to deliver, though the developer did not forget PC platform, as some speculated.Sherlock Holmes Versus Jack the Ripper used drawings to depict its murder victims, hiding the full horror of the scenes out of respect for the real historical victims.
+The new games in the series differ from this (especially The Testament of Sherlock Holmes); holding no restraint in displaying the grisly murders, the characters depicted are purely fictional.The Testament of Sherlock Holmes is the first in the series to have a great leap in graphics.
 Designers used motion capture to get realism in characterization.
 The game also benefits from a new light and shadow system, various post-treatment image effects, and high quality voice-over and cinematographic direction.